 For our pebble bath mat, we used two different kinds of pebbles.
-The first were larger and dark polished river rock to create the border of the mat as well as the inside.
-The other river rock were smaller neutral colors use to make the inner ring of our pebble bat mat.
+The first was larger and dark polished river rock to create the border of the mat as well as the inside.
+The other type of river rock was smaller, neutral colors used to make the inner ring of our pebble bat mat.

 We found both types of rock at the local dollar store.
 For the surface of the mat, we used a sheet of rubber that we found at Lowes.
 Old exercise mats work perfectly for the base.

 Your next step is to cut the rubber out to the size mat that works best for your bathroom.
 For our mat, we measured it out to be 30 in. long and 18.5 in. wide.
 We felt this size mat was perfect to fit in most bathrooms.
 This is the largest size we would recommend making your mat otherwise it will get quite heavy.